 === [00:00:00]

 Eyal Segal: Mind you, you'll excuse me for saying so, but you're all a lot of cattle you are.
 What's so special about Ashev?
 What bunkum!
 The whole world's up in arms about him.
 But who the devil is he?
-A young punk, a no good bum, a nobody, stool pigeon, a nothing, a big fat zero.
-If you'd like, I can tell you a story about a stool pigeon and a hometown boy from Kamenka that, who makes Ashev look pale by comparison.
+A young punk, a no good bum, a nobody, a stool pigeon, a nothing, a big fat zero.
+If you'd like, I can tell you a story about a stool pigeon and a hometown boy from Kamenka at that, who makes Ashev look pale by comparison.

 Jim Phelan: This is Jim Phelan, Director of Project Narrative at The Ohio State University, and I'd like to welcome you to the Project Narrative podcast.
 In a typical episode, a narrative theorist selects a short narrative to read and discuss with me.
 Today, I'll be talking with Eyal Segal, who has selected Sholem Aleichem's &quot;Baranovich Station&quot; for the story to discuss.